RubenDillon/tanzu/tap/readme.md

 ## Obtain where is running ENVOY
 ```
-      In our example we assume that is running on the following IP Address: 10.220.
+      In our example we assume that is running on the following IP Address: 10.220.49.133
 ```

 ## Create a namespace called tap-install

-## Create a secret for Tanzu Net and export it to all namespaces
+## Using TMC create a secret for Tanzu Net and export it to all namespaces
 ```
     Secret name: tap-registry
     Image registry URL: registry.tanzu.vmware.com
+    Namespace: tap-install
     Username: <tanzu-net-username>
     Password: <tanzu-net-password>
 ```